johannchopin/johannchopin/README.md

 ### Hi there, my name is Johann ➕✖️

 I'm a french 🇫🇷 enthusiast **Fullstack-developer** evolving in the JavaScript ecosystem.
-I like to [help peoples](https://stackoverflow.com/users/8583669/johannchopin), contribute to open-source projects and learn new stuffs concerning Web technologies.
+I like to [help peoples](https://stackoverflow.com/users/8583669/johannchopin), contribute to [projects](https://cv-johannchopin.web.app/projects) and learn new stuffs concerning Web technologies.

 Just take a look at my [portfolio](https://cv.johannchopin.fr/) if you want to learn more about me.